plasmatic1/cp-tools-console/readme.md

   -s SEED, --seed SEED  By default, the case number supplied when the --test-
                         generate option is used is 0.
-By specifying this option with an integer, that seed will be used instead -mf MAKE_FILE, --make-file MAKE_FILE
+By specifying this option with an integer, that seed will be used instead -pwd, --pause-when-done
-                        Generates an info_file for stress-testing (which can be configured to your needs).
-No stress-testing will actually be done.
-The path of the file is specified by MAKE_FILE
-  -pwd, --pause-when-done
                         Asks the user to press enter before terminating -v, --verbose         Verbose mode: shows DEBUG level log messages